ChalitaCh/CMEECourseWork/Proposal/README.md

 # Project proposal

-The proposal is for the project entitled "Evolutionary trajectories of antibiotic resistance genes of *Burkholderia pseudomallei*", an environmental bacteria that cause a neglected infectious disease particular in Asia and America.
+The proposal is for the project entitled "Evolutionary trajectories of antibiotic resistance genes in *Burkholderia pseudomallei*", an environmental bacteria that cause a neglected infectious disease called "Melioidosis" particular in Asia and Australia.
 The proposal is written in *Latex* which its pdf version is also available.

 # Contents